jxe/ceml/guide/guide.md

 Beginners Guide to CEML
 =======================

-Thanks for taking an interest in CEML, the Coordinated Event Modeling Language.
+Thanks for taking an interest in CEML, the Coordinated Event Messaging Language.
 Using CEML you'll be able to get people to do whatever you want, whether it's evacuating a submarine, finding a gym buddy, helping people nearby, or just throwing a great party.

 A CEML _script_ is a recipe for action.
 Just like a recipe, it has three parts: a title, a list of ingredients, and then a section that says what to do with the ingredients.
 Here's an example: